mtngrown/mtngrown.github.io/source/panzerblitz/solitaire.html.markdown

   Conversely, suppose the Russians set up first as in Situation #3.
 Where should the Germans attempt to punch through?
 Throw the dice!

+Note that playing solitaire doesn't necessarily imply "evenly matched opponents."
+Some PanzerBlitz scenarios are notoriously difficult for the Germans, and for an inexperienced player, will feel highly unbalanced.
+This simply means that the Germans must be played differently than the Russians, and that playing the German side well takes some experience.

 ## Guidelines for Situations